 What are Dental Sealants?

 Even if you were to thoroughly brush your child's teeth you'll find that oftentimes there are food particles that are still present in these grooves.
 This is mainly because toothbrush's bristles can't always reach deep into these grooves to thoroughly clean them.
-Luckily there are sealants that we dental professionals can apply into these grooves and crevices to help prevent cavities from forming in these precious teeth.
+Luckily there are dental sealants that dental professionals can place into these grooves and crevices to help prevent cavities from forming in these precious teeth.

 What are Dental Sealants?